2025 Booth Descriptions

 Directions to your best festival experience are at the east entrance of ENR2 – near the food trucks!

-Hold a hopper.
-We’ll have a big cage of horse lubbers for you to get acquainted with.
+Hold a mantis.
+We’ll have a big cage of mantises for you to get acquainted with.

 Stings n’ Things